 To book, please call us on 02392 009191.
 More information about cervical screening can be found on our dedicated page here.

 NHS Health Checks - Have you had yours?

 We invite patients to attend their free NHS Health Check on a monthly basis.
 The NHS Health Check looks at your general health and can help with early identification of long term conditions such as heart disease, diabetes, high cholesterol or prostate cancer.

 If you receive an invitation from us, we strongly recommend that you contact us to book your check.
 Currently, NHS Health checks are an invite-only appointment.
 For more invitation , please click here.

 Gluten Free Prescribing

 Due to new NHS England guidelines.
 The types of gluten free items we can prescribed has changed.
 Please click here for more information.

 Portsdown Group Practice has become an accredited Learning Disability (LD) Friendly Practice, one of only a handful of GP Practices in the City to gain this accolade.

-This award recognised Portsdown Group Practices’ awareness of the needs of people with a learning disability, and its ability to adjust the care and services it provides.
-One of the main criteria was and is ensuring people with a learning disability are offered an annual health check because this cohort of patients often experience poorer health, complex health needs, less awareness of illness and require additional support to maintain good health.
-Portsdown Group Practice has achieved over the National average for completion of annual health checks.
-As a Practice we also have a dedicated Learning Disability Lead Nurse who ensures that patients with a learning disability are offered appropriate appointments, annual health checks, health action plans and enough time to process the information provided in the best form of communication for the individual patient, adapting to meet the needs of the patient.
+One of the main criteria is ensuring that people with a learning disability are offered an annual health check because this cohort of patients often experience poorer health, have more complex health needs, are less aware of illness and require additional support to maintain good health.
+Portsdown Group Practice has achieved higher than the National average for completion of annual health checks for this cohort of patients.
+As a Practice we also have a dedicated Learning Disability Lead Nurse who ensures that patients with a learning disability are offered appropriate appointments, annual health checks, health action plans and enough time to process the information provided in the most appropriate form of communication for the individual patient, adapted to meet their specific needs.

 Julie Chapman, Clinical Leader Health Facilitation, Integrated Learning Disability Service, Portsmouth said